sourcehold/sourcehold-ai/README.md

 # sourcehold-ai
-AIV focused sourcehold repo for Stronghold Crusader as created by Firefly Studios
+AI focused sourcehold repo for Stronghold Crusader as created by Firefly Studios

 Check the wiki!